Freelance Workers Are Rocking This COVID Crisis

 LinkedIn: “As small businesses embrace the gig economy, owners and managers can hire freelancers to take on specific scopes of work in specified timeframes.
 When you assign your contracted worker to a pressing short-term project, it eases the stress and workload of your staff.
 It also brings more flexibility and agility to your budgeting.
 When you need to scale up or down, your hiring can reflect that without the traditional overhead that comes with employees.“

-What are your thoughts on the massive boom for freelancers during the COVID pandemic?
+What are your thoughts on the massive boom for freelancers during the COVID crisis?
 Do you use freelancers?
 If so, how has your experience been?